-Professionally, Shawn founded and chaired the Inter-Hospital Psychology Seminars in Singapore since 2014, a quarterly held space for all psychologists in public health to network and develop clinical competencies.
-He currently facilitates a closed psychodynamic/ psychoanalytic study group in Singapore to co-learn and build psychoanalytic sensibilities in others, sowing the seeds for a local psychoanalytic association in future.
+Professionally, Shawn founded and chaired the Inter-Hospital Psychology Seminars in Singapore since 2014 - 2018, a quarterly held space for all psychologists in public health to network and develop clinical competencies.
+He currently facilitates a closed psychodynamic/ psychoanalytic study group in Singapore to co-learn and build psychoanalytic sensibilities in others, sowing the seeds for the local psychoanalytic association (Psychoanalytic Association of Singapore; PAS).

 Apart from providing clinical supervision, Shawn has guest-lectured and taught at several government and private institutions in Singapore and Australia.
 His aptitude for teaching and mentorship was developed since his formative years as a freelance leadership and team-building trainer.
 He continues to seek opportunities to build others and create new business ventures.